 “Knights call certain methods of fighting good and others evil, acting as if there were some sacred nobility to the battlefield.
 Such illusions created by heroes throughout history have led countless young men to their bloody deaths, all for the sake of this glory and honor they all extol.”

-Kiritsugu represents a damaged ISTP, intent on repairing the world by whatever means necessary.
+Kiritsugu represents a damaged ISTP anime character, intent on repairing the world by whatever means necessary.
 He excels at shutting off his emotions and doing whatever is necessary no matter the personal cost.
 He often displays that dead, emotionless look that many ISTPs are known for.
 The actions he takes in an attempt to fulfill his quest, and conquer the other participants in the Holy Grail War are morally gray, and by no means honorable, which is a huge source of conflict with his summoned servant.
 No action seems out of bounds.
 Kiritsugu is tactical and strategic, often shown analyzing his opponents and situations in advance, attempting to read into their motivations so he can form the best plan of action.
 However, he handles himself in the moment well and prefers to be in the center of all the action.

 4. Shoto Aizawa